 Build trust and establish dialogue

-Gain clarity on exactly what is required, resulting in ‘right first time’ delivery and reduced need for retrofit solutions to meet community needs
+Gain clarity on exactly what is required, resulting in "right the first time" delivery and reduced need for retrofit solutions to meet community needs

-Reduce objections, change and risk of resulting delays to project progress
+Reduce objections, change, and the risk of delays to projects

 Improve cost certainty